andres-s/r-is-crazy/README.md

 *   You're allowed to use periods `.` in variable names, but they are also used for method dispatch.
 Consider an object of class `test`; if it is passed to `t()`, `t.test()`, the T test function `t.test` will be called, which was not the intention.

+*   3 object oriented systems

+*   Just S3 is lots of fun:

+    *   Lazy evaluation except for the first argument to the generic if `UseMethod` was only passed one argument: in this case, to determine the correct dispatchee, the first argument to the generic needs to be evaluated to find its class.

+    *   Generics, group generics and internal generics all have different behaviours